 - In the regular right-handed α-helix, we can find a hydrogen-bonded loop, which will be formed by hydrogen bonding between carboxyl oxygen of Ath amino acid and imino hydrogen of A+ 4th amino acid.

 - Every hydrogen-bonded loop contains 13 atoms, therefore this regular right-handed α-helix is represented as 3.613.

 - The aromatic amino acid, proline strongly de-stabilizes the regular α-helix because the imino nitrogen of proline lacks hydrogen atom for the formation of the hydrogen bond.
 Hence, the un-bonding nature of the proline disturbs the α-helix formation.
-If proline is incorporated in the peptide sequence, then it forms a kink in the protein.
-In few cases, by chance, if proline present then it completely collapses the functional properties of the proteins.
+If proline is incorporated into the peptide sequence, then it forms a kink in the protein.
+In a few cases, by chance, if proline is present, then it completely collapses the functional properties of the proteins.